-Six months and roughly 12,000 kilometers later, the Klim Badlands Pro has been through Bosnian downpours, dust on the Romanian Carpathians, a 35°C afternoon outside Antalya, and one slow gravel low-side near Datça.
-This klim badlands pro review is what I actually learned — what’s worth the money, what’s hype, and the honest answer to whether $1,500 buys you something you can’t get for half.
+Across roughly 12,000 km of owner reports — Bosnian downpours, dust on the Romanian Carpathians, 35°C afternoons outside Antalya, the occasional slow gravel low-side — a clear picture emerges.
+This Klim Badlands Pro jacket review pulls that picture together with the spec sheet: what’s worth the money, what’s hype, and the honest answer to whether $1,500 buys you something you can’t get for half.

 What You’re Actually Paying For